emer/v1vision/examples/motion_dog/README.md

-# LGN DoG
+# Motion DoG

-Implements LGN-like circularly symmetric difference-of-gaussian (DoG) filters.
-See CCN Textbook chapter 6 `v1rf` simulation for more discussion and usage.
+Test for motion filtering of a moving bar, using motion package.